ZhenyeLee/Capstone-Project/README.md

 `NYU/Initial_Model/ model.py` contains an encoder-decoder model for monocular depth estimation.

 `NYU/NYU_Standard_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the entire NYU depth v2 dataset.
 The original encoder-decoder architecture with the equal-weighted loss function is used in this `.ipynb` file.
-`NYU/NYU_addbatch_MonocularDepth.ipynb` can be run directly on colab.
-This is the modified encoder-decoder architecture adding BatchNormalization layer.
+`NYU/NYU_addbatch_MonocularDepth.ipynb` This is the modified encoder-decoder architecture adding BatchNormalization layer.
-`NYU/NYU_addup_MonocularDepth.ipynb` can be run directly on colab.
-This is the modified encoder-decoder architecture adding one more 2x upsampling layer.
+`NYU/NYU_addup_MonocularDepth.ipynb` This is the modified encoder-decoder architecture adding one more 2x upsampling layer.
-`NYU/NYU_simpledecoder_MonocularDepth.ipynb` can be run directly on colab.
-This is the modified encoder-decoder architecture without skip-connections.
+`NYU/NYU_simpledecoder_MonocularDepth.ipynb` This is the modified encoder-decoder architecture without skip-connections.

 #### KITTI Dataset ####
 `KITTI/kitti_equalloss_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the KITTI dataset.
 This is the original encoder-decoder architecture with the equal-weighted loss function.